thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 This substantial volume of data amounts to approximately 1TB, which is stored in the initial Kafka topic labeled as `tbmq.msg.all`.
 Each individual subscriber, being configured as an APPLICATION subscriber, has its dedicated topic within Kafka where it receives a cumulative total of 22.8M messages for further processing and analysis.
-Notably, with the configuration of 500 APPLICATION subscribers, the data collection process solely relies on Kafka, and Postgres is not involved.
+Notably, with the configuration of 500 subscribers, the data collection process solely relies on Kafka, and Postgres is not involved.
-This is because the persistent clients categorized as `DEVICE` are not included in the current configuration setup.
+This is because only the persistent clients categorized as `APPLICATION` are included in the current configuration setup.

 **Tip**: to plan and manage the Kafka disk space, please, adjust the [size retention policy](https://kafka.apache.org/documentation/#brokerconfigs_log.retention.bytes) and [period retention policy](https://www.baeldung.com/kafka-message-retention).